mpoint1920-lang/flutter-test-task/README.md

 ## Submission

 1. Complete the implementation
+2. Take a screenshot of your working app
-2. Create a pull request with your name in the format: **"First Last - Todo Test Task"**
+3. Create a pull request with your name in the format: **"First Last - Todo Test Task"**
+4. Include the screenshot in your PR description
-3. Ensure the app loads todos, allows completion toggling, and handles refresh/errors
+5. Ensure the app loads todos, allows completion toggling, and handles refresh/errors

 ## Dependencies